-To set the stage for writing about reductionism, it may help first to review briefly the history of philosophy associated with, as it was known historically, the mind-body problem.
-However, mind-brain will be used here instead of mind-body.
-The four basic views are diagrammatically summarized in Fig. 1.

-As may be seen in Fig. 1, there are two forms of monism, namely, either the brain alone exists (Thomas Hobbes's Materialistic Monism) or the mind alone exists (George Berkeley's idealistic monism, where idea not ideal is the root word).
-There are also two forms of dualism where both the mind and the brain exist.
-With dualism the question becomes that of how they relate to each other.
-Descartes believed that both the mind and brain exist, and they interact at the conarium (pineal gland).
-He also believed that the brain was material and had a boundary and that the mind was immaterial and had no boundaries; it permeated the universe.
-This form of dualism was known as interactionism.
-Gottfried Wilhelm Leibnitz believed that the mind and brain both existed independently and that they functioned in perfect parallel, a view known as parallelism.
+To set the stage for writing about reductionism, it may help first to review briefly the history of philosophy associated with, as it was known historically, the Mind-Body Problem.
+However, Mind-Brain will be used here instead of Mind-Body.
+The four basic views are diagrammatically summarized in Figure 1.
+As may be seen in Figure 1, there are two forms of Monism, namely, either the Brain alone exists (Thomas Hobbes's Materialistic Monism) or the Mind alone exists (George Berkeley's Idealistic Monism, where idea not ideal is the root word).
+There are also two basic forms of Dualism where both the Mind and the Brain exist.
+With (pineal gland).
+He also believed that the Brain was material and had a boundary and that the Mind was immaterial and had no boundaries; it permeated the universe.
+This form of Dualism was known as Interactionism.
+Gottfried Wilhelm Leibnitz believed that the Mind and Brain both existed independently and that they functioned in perfect parallel, a view known as Parallelism.